There's only one answer to a cold, rainy, blustery day......

 - Cut Corn Tortillas into ½" wide strips

-- Add strips to a plastic bag or paper sack and toss with spices if desired (optional but good - chile powder, cumin, garlic powder, onion powder, garlic salt etc. I used ½ tsp each with a little broth to help them stick)
+- Add strips to a plastic bag or paper sack and toss with spices if desired (optional but good - chile powder, cumin, garlic powder, onion powder, garlic salt etc. I used ½ teaspoon each with a little broth to help them stick)

 - Lay strips onto cookie sheet and bake for 8-10 minutes